CoLRev-Environment/colrev/docs/source/index.rst

    colrev status

-The colrev status command displays the current state of the review and guides you to the next steps (see `guidelines <guides/overview.html>`_).
+The colrev status command displays the current state of the review and guides you to the next steps (see `guidelines <guides/user_documentation.html>`_).
 After each processing step, make sure to `check the changes <guides/changes.html>`_, effectively following a three-step cycle:

 .. figure:: ../figures/workflow-cycle.svg
    :width: 700
    :alt: Workflow cycle

-Conducting a full literature review should be as simple as running the following commands:
+Conducting a full literature review should be as simple as running the following commands (each one followed by `git status`/`gitk` and `colrev status`):

 .. code-block:: bash